 Just think about it—why don’t all our leading sportspeople or even elite soldiers, for that matter, sport visible six-pack abs if it would in any way enhance their physical performance?

-Again, being thin and being fit are two different things.
+This is one of more popular workout misconceptions among women.
+Being thin and being fit are two different things.
 I’ve come across many people who are thin but terribly unfit compared to someone who might not be so thin.
 Fitness is not about being thin or muscular, but about strength, flexibility, stamina, speed, fast reflexes, and balance.
 Only a person who has a good balance of all these factors, and can apply it functionally, can be called fit.
 Athletes, gymnasts, and most sportspeople epitomise fitness.

 Let’s say a natural food in its raw form contains the same amount of calories as say a biscuit, a slice of bread, or some other processed food to start with.
 Our body needs to do some work burning some calories to break down natural foods, including bananas and potatoes, in order for these foods to release energy in the body.

 Fruits and other natural raw foods release energy slowly in the body as our body breaks them down.
 Highly refined foods such as white sugar do not need to be broken down by the body, which results in direct and sudden increase in blood sugar which is very harmful to the body.
 Moreover, natural foods have more nutrients and fibre which aids a healthier functioning of the body.

 10. I am trying to lose weight, so I should avoid carbohydrates and fat completely and just have a protein-rich diet